ivodeliefde/masterThesis/README.md

 The aggregation of sensor data can be simplified using semantics.
 For spatial aggregation users don't have to provide a geometry in the query, a name or other descriptive term suffices.
 For example, aggregation per [EEA](http://www.eea.europa.eu/data-and-maps/data/eea-reference-grids) reference grid cell of 10km<sup>2</sup> covering the Netherlands can be translated to a SPARQL query to retrieve the required geometries for aggregation.

 ## Data
-A number of data sets are converted to linked data.
+A number of data sets are converted to linked data (see folder 'LinkedData').
 They will be used for the proof of concept implementation.

 1. Dataset of municipalities in the Netherlands and Belgium